dtekcth/data101/src/studies/eduroam.md

 ## {{ .windows .linux }} MacOS

 On MacOS there are two methods, the first one is simpler but we believe it's a newer method so if it doesn't work try the other one.

 ### Approach 1

 1. In the wi-fi dropdown from the menu bar click on `eduroam`.
 2. Sign in using `<cid>@chalmers.se` as the username and then your CID password as the password.
 Click on `OK`.
 3. You will be asked to verify a certificate, click on continue.
 If prompted to put in your password or confirm with your fingerprint do that.

 ### Approach 2

 1. Go to [Eduroams homepage](https://cat.eduroam.org).
 2. Click on `Click here to download your eduroam® installer`.
 3. In the menu that opens, click on `Chalmers University of Technology`.
 If you don't see it you can use the search bar at the bottom.
 4. Click on `eduroam®`.
 5. Mind the note saying "use CID@chalmers.se as username.
 Click on `Continue`.
 6. A profile will have been downloaded.
-Double click on it in finder, or click on it in your browsers downloads manager / the macOS downloads folder on the dock.
+Double click on it in finder, or click on it in your browsers downloads manager / the MacOS downloads folder on the dock.
 7. You will get a pop-up saying the profile has been downloaded, click `OK`.
 8. Open System Settings, at the top under your account name you will see a button titled `Profile Downloaded`, click here or navigate to it through `General/Device Management`
-9. Double click on the profile titled "eduroam®".
+9. Double click on the profile titled `eduroam®`.
 Click on `Install`.
-10. Put in your CID in the form "CID@chalmers.se" and your password for your CID.
+10. Put in your CID in the form `<cid>@chalmers.se` and your password for your CID.
 You will get another pop up requiring you to put in your computers account password.
-11. Now you will be able to connect to eduroam.
+11. Now you will be able to connect to Eduroam.

 {{ end }}